-PRACTICE 7 Listing-Order Transition Signals
+Listing-Order Transition Signals

-A Find the listing-order transition signals in the writing model on page 38.
+Find the listing-order transition signals in the writing model on page 38.
 Then fill in the blanks.

-1. Transition signal for the first main point: First of all 2.
-Transition signal for the second main point: 3.
-Transition signal for the third main point: 4.
+- 2. Transition signal for the second main point: - 3.
+Transition signal for the third main point: \\\\\ - 4.
 What other listing-order transition signal appears in the model?

-B Complete the paragraph with listing-order transition signals.
-Add commas where needed.
+Complete the paragraph with listing-order transition signals.
+Add commas B where needed.
 For some, there may be more than one answer.

-Kinds of Intelligence1
+Kinds of Intelligence

 There are many kinds of intelligence.
-First,

-1. there is mathematical-logical intelligence.
+First, there is mathematical-logical intelligence.
 People with this kind of intelligence become mathematicians, scientists, and engineers.

-2. there is linguistic2 intelligence.
+2 there is linguistic intelligence.
 People with linguistic intelligence are good at language, so many become musicians and writers.
-We are familiar with these first two kinds of intelligence, but other kinds are not so familiar.
-There are spatial intelligence and musical intelligence.
+We are familiar with these first two kinds of intelligence, but other kinds are not \\\\\\ spatial intelligence and musical so familiar.
+There are \\\\\ 3 intelligence.
 Spatial intelligence is necessary for architects and artists, and musical intelligence is necessary for musicians.
-4. there is kinesthetic3 intelligence.
+4 there is kinesthetic intelligence.
 Athletes and dancers have kinesthetic intelligence.
-Personal intelligence is a kind of intelligence 4.
-People with personal intelligence manage people well, so they become leaders of society.
+Personal intelligence is a kind of intelligence \.
+People with personal intelligence manage people 5. well, so they become leaders of society.
 In short, there is more than one way to be smart.

-1 This paragraph is based on the work of Howard Gardner, a professor at the Harvard Graduate School of Education.
+&lt;sup>1 This paragraph is based on the work of Howard Gardner, a professor at the Harvard Graduate School of Education.

-2 linguistic: related to language
+&lt;sup>2 linguistic: related to language

-3 kinesthetic: related to movement of the human body
+&lt;sup>3 kinesthetic: related to movement of the human body